|

 Screen of Screens Backtest instructions

-to stocks that appear on some minimum number of screens or unique screen
+choices to stocks that appear on some minimum number of screens or

-the specified position (or all stocks if no position is
+stock to the specified position (or all stocks if no

-specified).
-The first stock gets max points (max defaults to
+position is specified).
+The first stock gets max points

 |